eliben/pycparser/README.txt

 + Version 2.06 (??)

   - Issue 48: gracefully handle parsing of empty files
-  - Issues 49 & 50: handle more escaped chars in paths to #line - "..\..\test.h"
+  - Issues 49 & 50: handle more escaped chars in paths to #line - "..\..\test.h".
-  - Support for C99 _Complex type
+  - Support for C99 _Complex type.
-  - CGenerator moves from examples/ to pycparser/ as a first-class citizen
+  - CGenerator moves from examples/ to pycparser/ as a first-class citizen, and added some fixes to it. examples/c-to-c.py still stays as a convenience wrapper.
-  - Some fixes for the c-to-c.py example
+  - Fix problem with parsing a file in which the first statement is just a semicolon.

 + Version 2.05 (16.10.2011)